Resident Program Dismissal Appeal

 But there are times when sensitive topics are being discussed, especially in the mental health arena, and someone can prey upon those.
 And if a provider strikes up a romantic relationship with a patient, it can lead to dismissal from a program.

 So, those are the five main reasons the residency could let someone go.
 Now, what’s the process for an appeal?
 As I said, if the program identifies an initial problem, they’ll almost always attempt to work on a solution with the resident.
+Residents need to understand the financial implications of this decision, which one can find in our article on how much a resident physician makes.

 Appeal Process for a Medical Residency Program Dismissal

 So, let’s say there is a corrective action plan in place, but it’s not working for the resident for whatever reason.
 The program may be at the point where they want to get rid of the resident.
 They will send a letter saying the program has voted to remove you from the program.
-If you want to appeal this decision or maybe even address the committee making the decision, you will likely have a concise window to appeal.
+If you’re going to appeal this decision or maybe even address the committee making the decision, you will likely have a concise window to appeal.

 As I said, I’ve seen appeal windows as little as 48 hours for a residency program.
 If you fail to meet that appeal, that’s it.
 They will boot you out of the program without any way to get back in.